texfaq/texfaq.github.io/FAQ-interruptlist.md

 % end outer enumerate
 \end{enumerate}
 ```
-However, the ''nested comment'' interpolated in the nested enumeration
+However, the "nested comment" interpolated in the nested enumeration
-appears as if it were a second paragraph to ''outer item 2'', which is
+appears as if it were a second paragraph to "outer item 2", which is
 hardly satisfactory.